-Faculty HUMANITIES Subject name Modern History Subject code MHS Subject type General Subject Subject fee Nil User pays fee Nil (To be invoiced prior to each activity) Prerequisites At least a C+ level of achievement in Year 10 History, Ancient History or Geography.
+Faculty HUMANITIES Subject name Modern History Subject code MHS Subject type General Subject Prerequisites At least a C+ level of achievement in Year 10 History, Ancient History or Geography.
 At least a C+ level of achievement in Year 10 English.
 Course overview Senior Modern History focuses ideas, movements, events and people which have shaped our world since the French Revolution.
 Through Modern History students' curiosity and imagination is invigorated while their appreciation of civilisation is broadened and deepened.
 Students learn that the past is contestable and tentative.
 They discover how the past consists of various perspectives and interpretations.
-Course outline Unit One - Ideas in the Modern World Topic One - French Revolution Topic Two - Meiji Revolution (Japan) Unit Two - Movements in the Modern World Topic One - Australian Indigenous Movement Topic Two - Civil Rights in America Unit Three - National Experiences in the Modern World Topic One - Germany Topic Two - China Unit Four - International experiences in the Modern World Topic One - Cold War Topic One - Cold War Topic Two - Australian engagement with Asia (Unit One and Two, and Unit Three topic one will be completed in Year 11.
+Course outline Unit One - Ideas in the Modern World Topic One - French Revolution Topic Two - Meiji Revolution (Japan) Unit Two - Movements in the Modern World Topic One - Australian Indigenous Movement Topic Two - Civil Rights in America Unit Three - National Experiences in the Modern World Topic One - Germany Topic Two - China Unit Four - International experiences in the Modern World Topic One - Cold War Topic Two - Australian engagement with Asia (Unit One and Two, and Unit Three topic one will be completed in Year 11.
 The other units and topics will be completed in Year 12) Assessment Internal Assessment One - 25% - Response to Historical Sources Internal Assessment Two - 25% - Independent Sources Investigation Internal Assessment Three - 25% - Historical Essay Based on Research External Assessment - 25% - Short Response to Historical Sources

-Subject name Ancient History Subject code AHS Subject type General Subject Subject fee Nil User pays fee Yr 11 Nil / Yr 12 \$80 (To be invoiced prior to each activity Prerequisites At least a C+ level of achievement in Year 10 History, Ancient History or Geography.
+Subject name Ancient History Subject code AHS Subject type General Subject Prerequisites At least a C+ level of achievement in Year 10 History, Ancient History or Geography.
 At least a C+ level of achievement in Year 10 English.
 Course overview Senior Ancient History is concerned with studying people, societies and civilisations of the past, from the development of the earliest human communities to the end of the Middle Ages.
 Students explore the interaction of societies and the impact of individuals and groups on ancient events and ways of life, enriching their appreciation of humanity and the relevance of the ancient past.
-Course outline Unit One - Investigating the Ancient World Topic One - Digging up the Past Topic Two - Ancient societies: beliefs, rituals and funerary practices Unit Two - Personalities in their Time Topic One - Hannibal Barca Topic Two - Alexander the Great Unit Three - Reconstructing the Ancient World Topic One - Fifth Century Greece Topic Two - Early Imperial Rome Unit Four - People, power and authority Topic One - The Persian Wars Topic Two - Augustus (Unit One and Two, and Unit Three topic one will be completed in year 11.
+Course outline Unit One - Investigating the Ancient World Topic One - Digging up the Past Topic Two - Ancient societies: beliefs, rituals and funerary practices Unit Two - Personalities in their Time Topic One - Hannibal Barca Topic Two - Alexander the Great Unit Three - Reconstructing the Ancient World Topic One - Fifth Century Greece Topic Two - Early Imperial Rome Unit Four - People, power and authority Topic One - The Persian WarsTopic Two - Augustus (Unit One and Two, and Unit Three topic one will be completed in year 11.
 The other units and topics in year 12) Assessment Internal Assessment One - 25% - Response to Historical Sources Internal Assessment Two - 25% - Independent Sources Investigation Internal Assessment Three - 25% - Historical Essay Based on Research External Assessment - 25% - Short Response to Historical Sources